accellera-official/cci/msvc10/cci/README.txt

 This README gives step-by-step instructions for

-  1. building all three proof-of-concept (PoC) libraries
+  1. building proof-of-concept (PoC) libraries
     - api
     - packages/gs_broker
-    - packages/gs_param

   2. running existing regression in a Windows environment
     - Cygwin or MSYS + MSVC